The standard of living is high for sure, but there are significant downsides too.

 Welcome to the first in a brand new series of posts all about moving to Norway.
 This series is aimed at those of you out there about to relocate, considering it, or dreaming about it.
 Judging by the emails I receive on an almost daily basis, there are a lot of you out there!

-Along the west coast you can expect cool summers with occasional hot spells, but rain and winds will be commonplace throughout the year.
-On average, the city of Bergen experiences rainfall on 220 days every year.
+Along the west coast you can expect cool summers with occasional hot spells, but rain and windy days will be commonplace throughout the year.
+On average, the city of Bergen experiences rainfall on an astonishing 220 days every year.
 On the plus side, coastal areas tend to receive milder winters.

-Inland, winters are harsher with more snow and lower temperatures.
-The temperature in Oslo can dip below -20C (-4F) with -30C (-22F) and lower not uncommon in rural or mountainous areas such as Røros or Finnmark.
+Inland, winters are much harsher with more snow and lower temperatures.
+The temperature in Oslo can dip below -20C (-4F), with readings below -30C (-22F) not uncommon in rural or mountainous areas such as Røros or Finnmark.

 Let there be light

 The closer to the equator you live, the bigger an issue this will be for you, but even moving from somewhere as relatively close to Norway as the UK, I experienced problems.
 What am I talking about?
 The light.

 Long, light summers might sound appealing at first – and they are, they really are! – but after several sleepless nights, you will be cursing the big orange ball in the sky.
 Blackout blinds are a must, as is keeping an eye on the time when you’re enjoying an evening on your balcony to avoid your body clock getting very angry at you!
 In Oslo, twilight is as dark as it gets in the summer, but the further north you go, the more extreme the light.
 North of the Arctic Circle, the sun doesn’t even set.